arrisar/docker-php/README.md

 To use this image, simply copy your files into `/var/www`.

-The default web root is `/var/www/public/index.php`.
+The default web root is `/var/www/public/index.php`, and the port is `8000`.